octobercms/docs/3.x/cms/ajax/live-controls.md

 ---
 # Live Controls

-October CMS includes a simple implementation of [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver), where you can define HTML controls that detect when they are on the page.
-Now, elements can be introduced (and dismissed) via [AJAX updates](./update-partials.md) or [turbo router](./turbo-router.md) page updates, without needing to worry about initializing their JavaScript code.
+October CMS includes a simple implementation of [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver), where you can define HTML controls that detect when they are added or removed from the page.
+Now it's possible to initialize or uninitialize controls that are added or removed via [AJAX](./update-partials.md) or [turbo router](./turbo-router.md) updates.

 ## Registering an Observable Control